-Bella was tired of travelling the road she had chosen, tired of its destination.
+Laura was tired of travelling the road she had chosen, tired of its alcohol dependant destination.

 She wanted to go to rehab.
-She researched different places, found the one that suited her.
+She researched different places, found one that suited her.

-I took it in my stride, I didn’t know what else to do.
-But oh, my daughter going to rehab, whilst Amy Winehouse sang of not going.
+I took it in my stride, I did not know what else to do.
+But oh, my daughter going to rehab.
 Rehab was a presence, a huge rock in my gut.

-I organised Sunday dinner, the day before Bella went.
-Her sister with her family, two grandsons now came too.
+I organised Sunday dinner the day before Laura went to rehab.
+Her sister with her family, two grandsons now, came too.

 We sat around the table and chatted, a normal event.
-I could not take any more, my head was a sackful of pain.
-I kissed Bella, wished her luck, and took myself to bed, to allow my silent tears to fall.
+I could not take any more.
+My head was a sackful of pain.
+I kissed Laura, wished her luck and took myself to bed to allow my silent tears to fall.

-Bella waited on the street, early next morning, for a member of the care team to collect, and take her to the detox centre, a two week stay before settling into rehab for twelve months.
+Early next morning Laura waited on the street for a member of the care team to collect and take her to the detox centre: a two week stay before settling into rehab for twelve months.

-She had given me the key to her flat, asked whether Husband and I would collect, and store her belongings, hand the key back to the agent?
+Laura had given me the key to her flat.
+Asked Husband and me to collect and store her belongings, hand the key back to the agent.

 With heavy hearts, Husband and I entered the dismal flat.
-We took her furniture to the tip, picked up her bulging plastic bags.
+We took her furniture to the tip.
+Picked up her bulging plastic bags.
 Her whole life there, in those black sacks.
-I took a last look around the place, made sure we had everything–the mirror–Bella and I had shopped for, still hung on the wall.
+I took a last look around the place, made sure we had everything.
+The mirror Laura and I had shopped for still hung on the wall.

-Mirror, mirror, what had you seen?
+Mirror, mirror, what have you seen?
 No doting husband reflected there, or laughing children doing their hair.
-Its recollections were of an alcoholic woman, steadying her hand to apply lipstick.
+This mirror’s recollections were of an alcoholic woman, steadying her hand to apply lipstick.